-Offered for the first time in 37 years, this 1927 Phantom 1 Salamanca has an impressive history and is one of the grandest designs produced by the marque in the late 1920s.
+Offered for the first time in 37 years, this 1927 Rolls-Royce Phantom 1 Salamanca De Ville has an impressive history and is one of the grandest designs produced by the marque in the late 1920s.

 The car was sold new in 1927 to Hollywood heavyweight Joseph M Schenck.
-Joseph had purchased the Rolls for his then wife, Norma Talmadge, one of the most popular US idols of the 1920s as a “silent film” actor and producer.
+He had purchased the Rolls for his then wife, Norma Talmadge, one of the most popular US idols of the 1920s as a silent film actor and producer.
 A copy of the original sales receipt dated 14 May 1927 is included with the vehicle’s extensive records, confirming all original specifications and delivery details.

 The front bench seat was reupholstered in black leather in 1990 when the paint was done, and prior to that was trimmed in a beige leather (which can be seen in its 1960s film roles”).
 Inside the rear cabin, the timber work is in good condition, and the beige cloth trim is presentable.

-Mechanically, the car runs and drives well, and a short film clip includes the car starting and running.
-The car has always been well serviced, with the current owner being a mechanic and Rolls-Royce enthusiast.
+Mechanically, the car runs and drives well.
+It has always been well serviced, with the current owner being a mechanic and Rolls-Royce enthusiast.

 Included in the sale is a copy of the car’s original order sheet and extensive documentation collected over the years by the seller.
 Also included are the car’s Californian registration plates (9V 89), and the New York plates (856) which were fitted for the Great Gatsby film.

-For more information or to arrange an inspection please contact Peter by signing in and clicking the contact author button at the top of this page to reveal the telephone number.
+For more information or to arrange an inspection please contact the seller, Peter, by signing in and clicking the contact author button at the top of this page to reveal the telephone number.

 This Mark VI Bentley is one of only 5,202 built, and would make an excellent hire car or club car, with the paint and trim both in outstanding condition.
 This particular car has been owned by a Rolls-Royce / Bentley enthusiast in the Southern Highlands, NSW for the last couple of years, and has been used occasionally as a wedding hire car.